codeenigma/billder/README.md

     'incomeCategory' : 'XXX', // the Xero accounting category code, remove if not required 'trackingCategory' : 'Department', // optional tracking category - if you provide one, you must also provide the option to use:
-    'trackingCategoryOption' : 'Systems', // optional tracking option to apply to line items 'oauth' : {
+    'trackingCategoryOption' : 'Systems', // optional tracking option to apply to line items 'defaultStatus' : 'SUBMITTED', // optional invoice status to use (defaults to 'DRAFT') 'oauth' : {
       'client': {
         'id': 'abcfdefghijklmnop', // your FreeAgent app OAuth identifier